Key Stage 4 subjects

 Curriculum Intent

-- The ability to recognise and understand the roles and responsibilities of performer, designer, and director.
+- Understanding the roles of performer, designer, and director.

 ECONOMICS